karlo-babic/gamedev/1-Init.md

 ```

 - Save the script and wait for Unity to reload it.
-- The moveSpeed variable will be visible in the inspector as a property (in the Player Movement component in Player) because it is set as public.
+- The moveSpeed variable will be visible in the inspector as a property (in the Player Controller component in Player GameObject) because it is set as public.
 - You should now be able to move the player using the WASD and/or arrow keys.

 ---